dancasey-ie/django_soil_lab/README.md

 As the deployed project uses a Postgres database the locally generated db.sqlite file was also omitted from git repo from the initial git.

 Django generates a staticfiles directory when running collectstatic, this contains a copy of all the static files in the project directories.
 This was also omitted from the git.
-As mentioned in the test section, a collectstatic command had to be initiated in the travsi.yml file so that continous testing would pass.
+As mentioned in the test section, a collectstatic command had to be initiated in the travis.yml file so that continuous testing would pass.
-Though there were no security risks with including the staticfiles directory, these files can be generated by the future developers themselves and once removed GitHub corectly shows the project as being primarily Python coded.
+Though there were no security risks with including the staticfiles directory, these files can be generated by the future developers themselves and once removed GitHub correctly shows the project as being primarily Python coded.

 All system variables were declared in an env.py file.
 As many of these variables were passwords this too was from git repo from the initial git.

 If env.py file is not found DEBUG is set to False, this insures that while developing on my local machine the application runs in debug mode but once deployed debug mode is deactivated.
+Ln36 https://github.com/dcasey720/django_soil_lab/blob/master/django_soil_submit/settings.py

 Note: The 'mock-ups' folder was included in the git repo throughout, normally I would remove the mock-ups from the final deployment, but as the Heroku app was deployed by link to the GitHub repo I thought it better to keep them in the repo.